sandhawke/admin-survey/README.md

 ### Philosophy about which software versions/forks/plugins the site runs

+(Do you install release candidates?
+How quickly do you install official releases?
+Do you have local modifications?
+How much you decide which plugs to install, if they start to be common?
+Any thoughts on what you'll do if there's ever a fork in the main software you use?)

 ### Domain name of hosting company or colocation data center

 ### Number of servers?